NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/SlicerMitralValve/README.md

 - Patrick Carnahan (Robarts)

 # Project Description
 This extension contains a collection of tools for aiding in patient-specific mitral valve modelling.
+Currently consists of components for registering bi-plane colour ultrasound into 3D, and semi-automatically segmenting the mitral valve from 3D TEE data.

 ## Objective
-1. Improve module for registering 2d and 2d bi-plane colour ultrasound into 3D space.
+1. Add functionality for registering both 2D and 2D bi-plane images.
+1. Add section to automatically register 2D and bi-plane based on user defined MV annulus points.
 1. Improve usability of interactive-automatic mitral valve segmentation module.
 1. Integrate custom mold generation from segmentation.

 ## Approach and Plan

-1. Describe planned approach to reach objectives.
-1. ...
-1. ...
+1. Identify and make necessary changes to generalize bi-plane registration to regular 2D images
+1. Implement user defined annulus in 2D images
+1. Initialize registration using annulus points

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
+1. Working prototype of segmentation and registration modules already developed

 # Illustrations